How can I tweak sending schedules?

 Max emails per day

 It's a good idea to put a cap on how many emails you'll send in a day.
 If you have more emails waiting to go out, Mailshake will intelligently space out the various messages as best it can.
 This may mean a 2-day follow-up gets bumped.
+If you're planning to set your Max emails per day at a somewhat high volume and you've never sent cold emails before, check out the Note below.

 Space out emails or send them as fast as possible